wintonpc/pbr/README.md

 As seen above, Pbr can de/serialize to/from the generated types.
 Pbr can also target arbitrary types.

-A pbr object is instantiated with a `PbrRule` object. `PbrRule` describes a mapping from the set of generated ("_source_") types to a set of arbitrary ("_target_") types.
-By default, Pbr uses rule `PbrRule.vanilla`, which maps each generated type to itself. `PbrRule.always(some_type)` maps each generated type to `some_type`.
-For instance, `PbrRule.always(OpenStruct)` realizes protobuf messages as OpenStruct objects.
-You may create custom `PbrRule` objects to express arbitrary mappings.
+A pbr object is instantiated with a `PbrMapping` object. `PbrMapping` describes a mapping from the set of generated ("_source_") types to a set of arbitrary ("_target_") types.
+By default, Pbr uses rule `PbrMapping.vanilla`, which maps each generated type to itself. `PbrMapping.always(some_type)` maps each generated type to `some_type`.
+For instance, `PbrMapping.always(OpenStruct)` realizes protobuf messages as OpenStruct objects.
+You may create custom `PbrMapping` objects to express arbitrary mappings.

 Target types are manipulated by assuming the presence of `field_name` getters and `field_name=` setters.
 For hash target types, the rule expresses a mapping to arbitrary Ruby key values.